 7x = 672 Now, simply solve this equation by dividing both sides by 7. x = 96.

 There will be times when using the Identity Property of Multiplication will be the simpler solution, but when numbers are easily factored, cross multiplying to find the missing value, or cross multiplying to check for proportionality is the best way to go.
 Just remember to use your units of measure appropriately as you solve these types of ratio problems.
-Take a look at the following video to see some great examples for solving proportions.

 Using the same format, ratios of corresponding sides of similar figures can be used to check for proportionality and to solve for missing side lengths.
 Remember that similar figures have the same shape, where corresponding angles are congruent and corresponding sides are proportional.
 Take a look at the figures below.